ogre-tab/cs483web-project/README.md

 * Chrome
 * Firefox

-To run:
+##### To run:
 	Clone the repository.
 		https://github.com/ogre-tab/cs483web-project.git

 	Build the Database:
-		run navigation/scrape.py
+		run scraping/scrape.py
-		run navigation/build_db.py
+		run scraping/build_db.py
+	Note: The database, powers.db, will be in scraping/powerData.

-	Run 'app.py' to start the flask webserver. app will load and build the whoosh database on first load
+	Run 'app.py' to start the flask webserver. app will load and build the whoosh index on first load

 	Navigate to page provided in link in terminal